 Click here for support information on LabSmith’s uProcess automated pumps, valves and sensors.

-LabSmith is the US distributor for microfluidic ChipShop and the worldwide distributor for Hummingbird Nano.
-We stock a limited number of their catalog chips.
+LabSmith is the US distributor for microfluidic ChipShop.
+We stock a selection of their catalog chips.
 Other chips can be ordered directly from the ChipShop website.

 - Microfluidic ChipShop chips in stock